popoloni/multi-agent-researcher/README.md

 - **Memory Store**: Maintains context across research sessions
 - **REST API**: FastAPI-based interface for easy integration

+### 📚 Research Foundation

+This implementation is based on Anthropic's groundbreaking research showing that:

+> **"A multi-agent system with Claude Opus 4 as the lead agent and Claude Sonnet 4 subagents outperformed single-agent Claude Opus 4 by 90.2% on our internal research eval."**

+The original blueprint was detailed in the comprehensive article: [**"Reverse Engineering Anthropic's Agent Blueprint to Outperform Claude Opus 4 by 90%"**](https://agentissue.medium.com/reverse-engineering-anthropics-agent-blueprint-to-outperform-claude-opus-4-by-90-564f20a0e0a3) by Agent Native.

+**Our Enhanced Implementation:**
+- ✅ **Complete Blueprint Implementation**: All core components from the original research
+- 🏠 **Local Model Support**: Added Ollama integration for cost-free, private processing
+- 🔄 **Multi-Provider Architecture**: Mix and match cloud and local models
+- 📊 **Enhanced APIs**: Additional endpoints for model management and status
+- 🧪 **Comprehensive Testing**: Full test suite for validation and reliability

 ## 🏗️ Architecture

 ```